 - Rents can be high

-- Bureaucracy can be difficult to navigate alone
+- Bureaucracy can be slow and difficult to navigate alone

 - Portuguese can be a difficult language to get to grips with

 - Some properties do not have central heating so it can get cold in the winter months

 - Challenge to find a property to rent

 Moving to Lisbon from the USA

 If you are moving to Lisbon from the US, you’ll find that the cost of living, from daily essentials and transportation, to healthcare and eating out in restaurants, is much more affordable than in the USA.
 If you are considering moving to Lisbon from America, you will need a residence visa.
 The two best Portuguese visas for Americans are the Golden Visa and the D7 Visa.